tuilatri/weather-application-hugo/content/2-Prerequiste/2.11-creates3/_index.md

     {{% /notice %}}
 *   **AWS Region:** Select the Region you are working in.

-*   **Object Ownership:** Select `ACLs enabled`.
-    {{% notice info %}}
-    We select this option to be able to grant public access to individual files using Access Control Lists (ACL), a necessary method for the next configuration step.
-    {{% /notice %}}

-{{< figure src="/images/2.prerequisite/2.11-creates3/s3-basic-config-acl.png" title="Configuring name, Region, and enabling ACLs" >}}

 #### **3. Configure Public Access Settings**

 *   Check the box for **Block all public access**.

-{{% notice warning %}}
-This step allows us to make objects in the bucket publicly accessible.
-In the following steps, CloudFront will be configured to protect this bucket more securely.
-{{% /notice %}}

 {{< figure src="/images/2.prerequisite/2.11-creates3/s3-enable-block-public-access.png" title="Enabling Block Public Access" >}}